oracle-quickstart/oci-ai-blueprints/docs/secrets/using_secrets_with_huggingface.md

 ### Using hf-tokens as secrets

-After your secret is generated, store it by posting [the following json](./hf-token-secret.json) to the `/secrets/` endpoint of your assigned API endpoint (e.g. https://api.<ip>.nip.io from your stack after deployment).
+After your secret token is generated, store it by posting [the following json](./hf-token-secret.json) to the `/secrets/` endpoint of your assigned API endpoint (e.g. https://api.<ip>.nip.io from your stack after deployment).
 Substitute your actual hf-token in the `"hf-token"` field in the data.

 You should get two success messages after you post secret:
 ```json